 A note from Mommy Frog: We have hoppin’ news!
-The ski resorts are reopening for the 2020-2021 ski season.
-In order to prevent the spread of COVID-19, some services and amenities may be temporarily suspended.
+The ski resorts have reopened for the 2020-2021 ski season.
 Get the scoop on Epic Pass, and hop over to our post on what to expect during the Vail Resorts reopening for the latest news and information, including the new online ski reservation system to limit capacity on the mountain.
+Be sure to purchase lift tickets, make ski reservations and sign up for lessons in advance because everything needs to be purchased or reserved online.

 Kirkwood is considered one of the South Lake Tahoe ski resorts, but it’s in a world of its own.
 Nestled among gorgeous mountains, Kirkwood ski resort is about 55 minutes away from Heavenly and two hours from Northstar (depending on weather and road conditions).
 It’s a great mountain that offers something for every level of skier and snowboarder, but it’s a little more rustic and away from the hustle and bustle of the other Lake Tahoe Family Ski Resorts.
 It gets bragging rights for having the most snowfall in California and low crowds.
 If you are looking to get away from it all, want potential for powder and aren’t needing frills, then Kirkwood is your mountain.
 Hop along with us to get all of the ribbeting details on this amazing ski mountain.